We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The popular pink salt isn’t just for sprinkling over dinner or a soothing bath anymore.
 Himalayan salt lamps have made their way from specialty apothecaries into decor magazines.
 The lamps are made from solid Himalayan salt from Pakistan.
 They are lit from the inside with a bulb, and the combination gives off a relatively dim, amber light.

-The appeal isn’t just visual.
-Many believe that salt lamps have health benefits from curing asthma to detoxing a room.
 Manufacturers of the lamps claim they release helpful negative ions into the room and clean the air.
 But do they really work?

 The benefits of negative air ionization were discovered by accident in a 1998 study on seasonal affective disorder (SAD).
 The study showed that high-intensity negative ion treatments can reduce chronic depression and SAD.
-Other studies have showed similar results.

 In the studies, negative air ionization is created with a machine that adds an electron to oxygen molecules to create a negative ion.
 Negative ions are also created in nature by crashing ocean waves, radiation, and even sunlight.
 These ions are believed to increase the amount of oxygen in the blood, but researchers are still looking into their exact influence on the body.

 So far there are no scientific studies on the ability of Himalayan salt lamps to produce negative ions.
 However, the few ions, if any, emitted by the salt lamp are different from the negative air ion machines used in clinical studies, according to the Columbia University Medical Center.
 The Negative Ion Information Center attempted to test the amount of ions released by a popular salt lamp and found that the negative ion emissions were so low that they could barely be measured.